shouldsee/pype/README.md

    - runtime functions with runtime inputs. reused when calling on a new argument.
    - allowing runtime functions to check buildtime deps when initing.
 - portable `know` functions that can be imported to compose larger systems.
+- [TBC] adding bash wrapper to interact with stdin? clear or append to meta file?
 - [TBC,important]
   - `Pype` can be linear chained, or parallel chained, to create larger Pypes.
-  - Each `Pype` knows where it is defined.
+  - [DONE] Each `Pype` knows where it is defined.
-  - Each `Pype` manages its own time-cache.
+  - [DONE] Each `Pype` manages its own meta file
-  - usually each Pype would bind to a directory, with some runtime variable.
+  - [DONE] usually each Pype would bind to a directory, with some runtime variable.
     - `-C` to change directory before execution
     - `--meta-file` to specify meta file other than `PYPE.toml`
     - consider warnings if multiple Pype / multiple runtimes executed against the same meta file.